ivanrg99/easytransfer/README.md

 # Roadmap
 - Make logs optional with verbose
-- Make mor UNIX-y in general
+- Make more UNIX-y in general
 - Man pages
 - Optional encryption
 - Ability to resume partial transfers